How to move to Canada from the US

-This guide will be a guide as you navigate the exciting journey of moving to Canada.
-We’ll unravel the legal red tape on how to move to Canada, crunch the numbers, and give you the inside scoop on what it’s really like living in Canada as a US citizen.
+This guide will help you navigate the legal red tape on how to move to Canada, crunch the numbers, and understand what it is really like to live in Canada as a US citizen.

 This article is brought to you by Taxes for Expats (TFX) – a top-rated tax firm serving US citizens, residents, and anyone with US tax obligations, both at home and abroad.
 Moving to Canada and need help with your US taxes?
 Learn more about our tax services or contact us – to walk you through the next steps.